jack-hanlon/autochimp/README.md

 /usr/local/bin/php /home/yourlogin/public_html/settings_template.php 1 your_security_key

-The 1 tells the AutoChimp Script that you're running the script via Cron Jobs, and you must add the security key for the script to work.</pre>
+The 1 tells the AutoChimp Script that you're running the script via Cron Jobs, and you must add the </br>security key for the script to work.</pre>

 <h1>Drop AutoChimp a Star!</h1>